Tyler Gilbert: Arizona Diamondbacks

-Arizona Diamondbacks (2021–2023)
+Major leagues

 The Diamondbacks promoted Gilbert to the major leagues on August 3.
 He made his major league debut that night, throwing an inning as a relief pitcher without allowing a run.

-On August 14, 2021 at Chase Field, in a 7–0 win over the San Diego Padres, Gilbert made his first career Major League start and threw a no-hitter.
+On August 14, 2021, at Chase Field, in a 7–0 win over the San Diego Padres, Gilbert made his first career Major League start and threw a no-hitter.
 He struck out five batters, walked three and threw 64 of 102 pitches for strikes.
 Gilbert became the fourth pitcher to throw a no-hitter in his first major league start, and the first since Bobo Holloman in 1953.
 It was the third no-hitter in Diamondbacks history, the first since Edwin Jackson's no-hitter in 2010, and the first at Chase Field.
 His no-hitter was also the eighth of the MLB season, tying the single-season record set in 1884.
 He finished the 2021 season with a 2–2 record and a 3.15 ERA.

 In 2022, Gilbert made eight appearances (seven starts) for Arizona, registering an 0–3 record and 5.24 ERA with 20 strikeouts in 34 1/3 innings pitched.
 He pitched as well for the Reno Aces in Triple–A. With them, in 11 games (10 starts) he was 4–4 with a 7.57 ERA, as in 44 innings he had 26 strikeouts, and gave up 24 walks and 55 hits.
 On August 3, 2022, Gilbert was placed on the 60-day injured list with a left elbow sprain.
 On December 15, Gilbert was designated for assignment following the signing of Scott McGough.
 He cleared waivers and was sent outright to Triple-A on December 23.

 Gilbert began the 2023 season with Triple–A Reno, making 21 appearances and logging a 6–3 record and 5.67 ERA with 65 strikeouts in 54.0 innings of work.
 On July 8, 2023, the Diamondbacks selected Gilbert's contract, adding him to the major league roster.
-In 11 games for Arizona, he was 0-2 and posted a 5.19 ERA with 19 strikeouts across 17 1/3 innings of work.
+In 11 games for Arizona, he posted an 0-2 record and 5.19 ERA with 19 strikeouts across 17 1/3 innings of work.
 Following the season on November 6, Gilbert was removed from the 40–man roster and sent outright to Triple–A Reno; he subsequently elected free agency the same day.